 For us safety is not simply a priority, but a commitment.
 We are challenging the traditional thinking on safety and exploring new solutions, with the focus on occupational health and safety at work, protecting the natural environment and security in a broader sense.
 To change the way we work through policies and initiatives to reach our ambition of ZERO serious incidents.

-Maersk Drilling published its first consolidated Sustainability Report on 7 February.
-Click on the button to download Maersk Drilling's Sustainability Report 2018.
+Maersk Drilling published its first Sustainability Report as a separately listed company on 5 February 2020.
+Click on the button to download Maersk Drilling's Sustainability Report 2019.

 Human Rights reporting